sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.ExampleDomains/README.md

 # Example Domains

 This project contains examples of using SCFirstOrderLogic.
-They are organised by where their origin.
+They are organised by their origin.